dmcneill0711/Banning-The-Bortions/README.md

 <br>

 <p><b>Step 1: Build The Database</b></p>
 <p>   Using the schema.sql, build the database that will house all of the information from the 2 CSVs provided.
 Create the 2 tables, upload the CSVs, and then use the rest of the schema to edit the tables to get the final database.
 The information predicting the new abortion laws from 2022 is included in the schema and will need to be inputted separately as well.</p>
-<p><b>Step 2: Launch</b></p>
+<p><b>Step 2: Launch The Index</b></p>
-<p> Using the information gathered, the program will
+<p> Using the information gathered, the program will launch the website that will:</p>
+<p>   -Provide links to other pages that include tables of the datasets</p>
+<p>   -Using Leaflet.js, an interactive map will populate and display relevant information.
+When you click on the state, the marker will provide </p>
+<p>   -Charts and graphs outlining the trends of abortion in the U.S.</p>
+<p>   -Information, like hotlines and websites, for those seeking an abortion.</p>
 <hr>

 <b>Languages Used:</b>